Bernard (son of Charles the Fat)

 Bernard or Bernhard (c.
 870 – 891/2) was the only child of Emperor Charles the Fat.
 He was born of an unknown concubine and was thus considered illegitimate.
 Charles tried to make him his heir, but failed in two attempts.

 Charles tried to have Bernard recognised as his heir in 885, but met the opposition of several bishops.
 He had the support of Pope Adrian III, whom he invited to an assembly in Worms in October 885, but who died on the way, just after crossing the river Po.
 Adrian was going to depose the obstructing bishops, as Charles doubted he could do this himself, and legitimise Bernard.
-Based on the unfavouring attitude of the chronicler of the Mainz continuation of the Annales Fuldenses, the chief of Charles' opponents in the matter was probably Liutbert, Archbishop of Mainz.
+Based on the disfavouring attitude of the chronicler of the Mainz continuation of the Annales Fuldenses, the chief of Charles' opponents in the matter was probably Liutbert, Archbishop of Mainz.
 Because Charles had called together the "bishops and counts of Gaul" as well as the pope to meet him at Worms, it seems likely that he planned to make Bernard King of Lotharingia.
 Notker the Stammerer, who considered Bernard as a possible heir, wrote in his Deeds of Charlemagne: "I will not tell you [Charles the Fat] of this [the Viking sack of the Abbey of Prüm] until I see your little son Bernard with a sword girt to his thigh."
 Perhaps Notker was awaiting Bernard's kingship, when Prüm would be avenged.